pabloppp/CarND-Advanced-Lane-Lines/writeup.md

 Check the method `_lane_shape ` in [utils/lane detection.py](src/utils/lane_detection.py) to see the full implementation of how the lane polygon is generated.

-See also [test highlight lane.py](src/test_highlight_lane.py) and  and [utils/lane detection.py](src/utils/highlight_lane.py) to a complete pipeline of how the lane highlight is drawn on top of the image, the steps are the following:
+See also [test highlight lane.py](src/test_highlight_lane.py) and  and [utils/hghlight lane.py](src/utils/highlight_lane.py) to see a complete pipeline of how the lane highlight is drawn on top of the image, the steps are the following:
 - Undistorting the image using `undistort(img)`
 - Extract threshold and bird-eye view using `pipeline(img)`
 - Detect the lanes and generate the highlight polygon using `detect_lanes(img)`